hypatiafsa/.github/profile/readme.md

 - The Hypatia language specification and documentation.
 - Software tools for verifying, analysing, and processing Hypatia documents.
-- Additional resources for developers.
+- Additional resources for developers, such as ide plugins.

 Stay tuned for updates as we continue building resources for Hypatia!